alejandrosoares/tasktime/README.md

 This app show the home page.

 ### project
-This app register the project to which tha task belongs.
+This app register the project to which the task belongs.
 In the dashboard show the next:
 - Number of tasks.
 - Percentage of tasks completed.